socialray/makahiki-ktuh/doc/installation-local.rst

 server as the user "postgres" locally without authentication.
 This should be the default behavior.

+`Memcache`_.
+Makahiki can optionally use Memcache to improve performance.
+To avoid the need for alternative configuration files, we require local installations to install Memcache even if they aren't intending to use it.
+Fortunately, installation is simple.
+Just follow `Heroku's memcache installation instructions`_.

 .. _Python: http://www.python.org/download/
 .. _Python Imaging Library: http://www.pythonware.com/products/pil/
 .. _Homebrew: http://mxcl.github.com/homebrew/